 Sing for Hope is grateful for the opportunity to work with our wonderful partners at El Sistema Greece to co-create arts programming that addresses migration integration, a key crisis of our era.

-Sing for Hope is bringing the gift of harmony to leading transit hubs, such as the Port Authority Bus Terminal, driving the platform of quality of commute.
-Working together with organizations including the Port Authority of NY & NJ and other institutions, we are impacting over 20,000 commuters each week.
+Sing for Hope is bringing the gift of harmony to leading transit hubs, such as the Port Authority Bus Terminal, Moynihan Train Hall, and the Oculus World Trade Center, driving the platform of quality of commute.
+Working together with organizations including the Port Authority of NY & NJ and other institutions, we are impacting 25,000+ commuters each week.